 Question 3 On most days, how do you get around when crossing the Caltrain rail tracks in North Fair Oaks?
 (Check all that apply)

-• foot, scooter, skateboard, wheelchair, or other mobility device on Woodside Road
+• n foot, scooter, skateboard, wheelchair, or other mobility device on Woodside Road

-or Fifth Ave
+or Fifth Av

-☐ Biking on v Voodside Road or Fifth Avenue
+☐ Biking on '☐ Bus Woodside Road or Fifth Avenue

-nare (Uber, Lyft, etc.)
+hare (Uber, Lyft, etc.)

-☐ Own Car iare (Ober, Lyrt, etc.)
+☐ Own Car ······································

-th Others/Shared Car
+☐ Carpool w ith Others/Shared Car

-☐ I don't cros s the tracks
+ss the tracks

-☐ Other (plea ase specify)
+☐ Other (ple ase specify)

 Question 4 There is only one crossing of the railroad tracks in North Fair Oaks.
 How does this affect how you get around today?
 (Check all that apply)

-• cle, take the bus or rideshare to destinations on the other side of the rail tracks, and oblems doing so
+ycle, take the bus or rideshare to destinations on the other side of the rail tracks, and roblems doing so

-• cle, or take the bus to destinations on the other side of the rail tracks, but it is
+ycle, or take the bus to destinations on the other side of the rail tracks, but it is

-challenging because distances are far
+g because distances are far

 drive to destinations on the other side of the rail tracks, but I would prefer to walk or

-was possible el to places on the other side of the rail tracks or do so less often because it is difficult t
+was possible

-get there or to places on the other side of the rail tracks of do so less often because it is difficult to
+get there rel to places on the other side of the rail tracks or do so less often because it is difficult to

-• crossings of the rail corridor doesn't affect how I travel.
+f crossings of the rail corridor doesn't affect how I travel.

-☐ Other (plea ase specify)
+ase specify)

-Check up to three top issues that affect your comfort when walking and biking

-Question 5 (aside from temporary ongoing construction activity).
+Question 5 Check up to three top issues that affect your comfort when walking and biking (aside from temporary ongoing construction activity).

-☐ Streets and d sidewalks are not well lit
+☐ Streets ar nd sidewalks are not well lit

-☐ Car speed: s are high
+• ds are high

 are missing, too narrow or blocked

-are broken/not maintained
+s are broken/not maintained

-• h or no bicycle lanes
+h or no bicycle lanes

-ne street doesn't feel safe

-☐ Personal sa afety or security concerns
+• he street doesn't feel safe safety or security concerns

+•

 se or additional feedback (please specify)